Sorbs (tribe): 7th century

+Emigration to Southeastern Europe

-According to 10th-century source De Administrando Imperio, writing on the Serbs and their lands previously dwelt in, they lived "since the beginning" in the region called by them as Boiki (Bohemia) which was a neighbor to Francia, and when two brothers succeeded their father, one of them migrated with half of the people from White Serbia to the Balkans during the rule of Eastern Roman Emperor Heraclius (610–641) in the first half of the 7th century.
-This account is related to Fredegar's as the revolt against the Avars after the Siege of Constantinople (626) coincides with the period of Heraclius, when Byzantine Empire was also in crisis and likely used the Slavs against the Avars in the Western frontier of the Empire.
-It is considered that they arrived as a small military elite which managed to organize other already settled and more numerous Slavs, but the Serbs most probably did not fight the Avars as there's no evidence and mention of it in historical sources.
+According to 10th-century source De Administrando Imperio by Constantine VII, writing on the Serbs and their lands previously dwelt in, they lived "since the beginning" in the region called by them as Boiki (Bohemia; a mistake by Constantine VII which should be understood as "near" instead of "in") which was a neighbor to Francia, and when two brothers succeeded their father, one of them migrated with half of the people from White Serbia to the Balkans during the rule of Eastern Roman Emperor Heraclius (610–641) in the first half of the 7th century.
 According to some scholars, the White Serbian Unknown Archon who led them to the Balkans was most likely a son, brother or other relative of Dervan.

+This account is related to Fredegar's about Samo as the revolt in the Balkans against the Avars after the Siege of Constantinople (626) coincides with the period of Heraclius, when Byzantine Empire was also in crisis and likely used the Slavs against the Avars in the Western frontier of the Empire.
+Serbs, and Croats, could have come into contact with Heraclius at the time, and Heraclius knew about those faraway lands, because Heraclius made a treaty in 629 with king Dagobert I of the Franks against the Avars.
+Francis Dvornik considered that the Serbian migration was caused by the Frankish pressure and conquest of Thuringia, and the Byzantine alliance against the Avars.
+They can be seen as "typical foederati of the empire".
+The migration probably temporarily diminished Serbian and Slavic power in Polabia.

+Serbs who emigrated to the Southeastern Europe arrived as a military and ruling elite, that could not influence "racial and linguistic evolution" of other South Slavs and natives, imposing only their name in a similar fashion as did the Bulgars with the Bulgarians.
+Dvornik additionally argued that they helped the Croats fighting the Avars.
+Recent scholars also consider that they arrived as a small military elite which managed to organize other already settled and more numerous Slavs, but that the Serbs did not fight the Avars as there's no evidence and mention of it in historical sources.

 8th century

 In 782, the Sorbs, inhabiting the region between the Elbe and Saale, plundered Thuringia and Saxony.
 Charlemagne sent Adalgis, Worad and Geilo into Saxony, aimed at attacking the Sorbs, however, they met with rebel Saxons who destroyed them.

 In 789, Charlemagne launched a campaign against the Wiltzi; after reaching the Elbe, he went further and successfully "subjected the Slavs".
-His army also included the Slavic Sorbs and Obotrites, under Witzan.
-The army reached Dragovit, who surrendered, followed by other Slavic magnates and chieftains who submitted to Charlemagne.
+His army also included the Sorbs and Obotrites led by chieftain Witzan.
+The army reached Dragovit of the Wiltzi, who surrendered, followed by other Slavic magnates and chieftains who submitted to Charlemagne.